MicrosoftDocs/customer-insights/ci-docs/create-environment.md

   - customerInsights
 ---

-# Create a new environment
+# How to: Create a new environment

 After [purchasing a subscription license for Dynamics 365 Customer Insights](paid-license.md), the global administrator of the Microsoft 365 tenant receives an email that invites them to create the environment.
 Go to [https://home.ci.ai.dynamics.com/start](https://home.ci.ai.dynamics.com/start) to get started.
+In this scenario, you can go directly to [Step 1: Provide basic information](#step-1-provide-basic-information).

-Organizations can create multiple environments for every Customer Insights license.
-If your organization purchases more than one license, [contact our support team](https://go.microsoft.com/fwlink/?linkid=2079641) to increase the number of available environments.
+After the first environment is created, the global administrator of the Microsoft 365 tenant can [add other users form their organization as administrators](permissions.md) in Customer Insights.
+Moving forward, these administrators can create new environment or change existing environments.
+If your organization purchases more than one license for Customer Insights, [contact our support team](https://go.microsoft.com/fwlink/?linkid=2079641) to increase the number of available environments.
 For more information about capacity and add-on capacity, review the [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/?LinkId=866544).

 > [!TIP]
 > If you're looking to try the service, see [Set up a trial environment](trial-signup.md).

+## Prerequisites

 You need [administrator permissions](permissions.md) in Customer Insights to create or manage environments.

-## How to create a new environment
+## Start the environment creation process

 1. Open the environment picker and select **+ New**.